Kronstadt rebellion: Opposition activities

 The various groups of emigres and government opponents were too divided to make a joint-effort for the rebels.
 Kadetes, Mensheviks, and revolutionary socialists maintained their differences and did not collaborate to support the rebellion.
 Victor Chernov and the revolutionary socialists attempted to launch a fundraising campaign to help the sailors, but the PRC refused aid, convinced that the revolt would spread throughout the country, with no need for foreign aid.
 The Mensheviks, for their part, were sympathetic to the rebel demands but not to the revolt itself.
 The Paris-based Russian Union of Industry and Commerce secured support from the French Foreign Ministry to supply the island and begin fundraising for the rebels.
 Wrangel, whom the French continued to supply, promised his Constantinople troops to Kozlovsky and began an unsuccessful campaign to gain the support of the powers.
 No power agreed to provide military support to the rebels, and only France tried to facilitate the arrival of food on the island.
 Aid from the Finnish "kadetes" did not arrive in time.
 Even as anti-Bolsheviks called on the Russian Red Cross's assistance, no help came to the island during the two-week rebellion.

 The National Center separately plotted a Kronstadt uprising in which the "kadetes", with Wrangel's troops, would turn the city into a new center of anti-Bolshevik resistance, but the rebellion occurred independent of this plan.
-The Kronstadt rebels had little contact with the emigrants during the revolt, although some rebels joined Wrangel's forces after the insurrection failed.
+The Kronstadt rebels had little contact with the emigrants during the revolt, although rebel leaders including Petrichenko joined Wrangel's forces after the insurrection failed.